 For example, you can get an FSA reimbursement when you purchase OTC medicine for allergies, cold, and flu, as long as it’s accompanied by a prescription.
 Other eligible over-the-counter purchases include bandages, first aid kits, and thermometers.

 These FSA expenses make sense and are fairly obvious, but others are a little more unorthodox.
-Below, you’ll find 16 surprising FSA-eligible expenses that you can spend the money in your FSA on—including hearing aids.
+Below, you’ll find 19 surprising FSA-eligible items that you can spend the money in your FSA on—including hearing aids.

 With thousands of dollars potentially saved in an FSA, it’s important that you don’t let these funds go to waste every year.
-The 16 FSA-eligible expenses below will help you make the most of the money you’ve saved.
+The 19 FSA-eligible items below will help you make the most of the money you’ve saved.

 Note that all of these expenses will require detailed receipts in order to be reimbursed.
 In addition, some of these expenses will need extra documentation in the form of a doctor’s prescription or a letter of medical necessity.